What Is Successive Blending? A Phonics Intervention for Struggling Readers

 • Practice this skill using phonemic awareness activities.

 At some point, students will move beyond blending words by their individual sounds.
-At the same time, students will revert to the process of blending when presented with unfamiliar words until they have learned to read words by syllables.
+At the same time, students will revert to blending when presented with unfamiliar words until they have learned to read words by syllables.
 Even then, they will revisit what they know if presented with unfamiliar syllables.
 Learning to read is a process and a journey.
 It’s not a straight line.

 The Confusion Between Successive Blending and Open Syllables

 When the first two letters in successive blending are presented to students without the third letter, those two letters look a lot like an open syllable.
 Students who need an intervention like successive blending will not yet be reading words with open syllables.
-They should not have the concept of open syllables in their knowledge base yet.
+They should not yet have the concept of open syllables in their knowledge base.
 However, students may have been exposed to open syllables in their general education classroom.
 You may need to address this with students who present you with a long vowel sound when blending the first and second sounds in a CVC word.

 Whether students are using successive blending or have progressed to continuous blending, the goal remains the same: fostering confident and proficient readers.
 Recognizing the cues when a student struggles with continuous blending and knowing when to introduce successive blending as an intervention can make all the difference in your early reading phonics instruction.
 It might not always be a straight path, but with patience, understanding, and effective teaching strategies, every child, even struggling readers, can learn to read.